Matchstick puzzle: Move 2 sticks to make 5 matchstick shapes

 You are gradually refining the requirements and as a result narrowing down the possible actions.

-Solution Stage 3: Move 2 sticks to make 5 non-overlapping closed shapes: Applying the precise requirement rules on the puzzle figure
+Solution Stage 3: Move 2 sticks to make 5 matchstick shapes Matchstick puzzle: Applying the precise requirement rules on the puzzle figure

 The crucial question to answer now is,